HashWLS/HashWLS/README.md

 Preparation work

-    compile svmtrain in libsvm-matlab by referring to libsvm-matlab/matlab/README, and put the mex file in the same directory as 'main.m'
+    1. compile svmtrain in libsvm-matlab by referring to libsvm-matlab/matlab/README
+    2. put the mex file in the same directory as 'main.m'

 Graph classification